 Just like in India, tipping is commonplace in Sri Lanka.
 A 10% service charge will automatically be added to your food and hotel bills, but this almost always goes straight into the pocket of the hotel owner.
 An additional 10% is expected for waiters, drivers and tour guides, while bell boys and the guy who watches your shoes at temples will expect about 50 rupees.

-Sri Lanka has a lot of places that tempt the adventurous backpacker.
-There are amazing temples, ruins and old towns, stunning beaches, coves and waterfalls and a long, interesting history.
-We could never list all of the must see places here, but we will list a few definite highlights that will make for a great visit to Sri Lanka.
+Sri Lanka has numerous places that tempt the adventurous backpacker.
+There are amazing temples, ruins and old towns, beaches, coves, waterfalls and a long, interesting history.
+We could never list all of the must see places here, but we will list a few definite highlights that will make for a great backpacking trip to Sri Lanka.

 Ella is a beautiful mountain town where you can spend your mornings sipping coffee from the patio of one of the hilltop guesthouses overlooking the hills.
 Your days can be spent hiking to memorizing waterfalls and through the many stunning, green tea plantations.
 Not too many tourists come out this way so you’ll usually have the trails to yourself.